gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 ![Roll Call Docs](rollcall-docs.png)

-Gatsby’s data handling makes these problems easy to manage by simplifying how you get data to your site from external sources.
-It’s not _entirely_ unique from other static site generators in that regard — other generators utilize plugins for grabbing content as well, but how you deal with actually pulling it into your React components/pages with GraphQL is beautiful.
+Gatsby's data handling makes these problems easy to manage by simplifying how you get data to your site from external sources.
+It's not _entirely_ unique from other static site generators in that regard — other generators utilize plugins for grabbing content as well, but how you deal with actually pulling it into your React components/pages with GraphQL is beautiful.